rust-lang/book/src/ch17-01-tasks.md

 <!-- TODO: connective tissue as it were. -->

-###

-Like many other languages with first-class support for the async programming model, Rust uses the `async` and `await` keywords—though with some important differences from other languages like C# or JavaScript.
+Like other languages with async, Rust uses the `async` and `await` keywords—though with some important differences, as we will see.
 Blocks and functions can be marked `async`, and you can wait on the result of an `async` function or block to resolve using the `await` keyword.

-Let’s write our first async function:
+Let’s write our first async function, and call it:

 ```rust
 fn main() {